daily-coding-problem/leetcode-scraper/.github/README.md

 This will fetch the most asked questions at Google in the last 3 months.

 The options for `--timeframe` are: `30d`, `3m`, or `6m`.
+- If no timeframe is specified, the default is `6m`.
+- If the timeframe is invalid, the default will be used.

 ## Running Tests